About Us

 Who we are

-Just Horizons Alliance is a strategic change engine focused on fusing knowledge and wisdom for a more just and hopeful future.
-Our programming initiatives – research, publishing, tech ethics, virtue education, expansive spirituality, and dialogue about preparedness for the future – reflect this goal.
+Just Horizons Alliance fuses knowledge and wisdom to support adaptive responses to our unprecedented cultural situation.
+Our programming initiatives – research, publishing, AI ethics, virtue education, expansive spirituality, and dialogue about preparedness for the future – reflect this goal.

 We are researchers, activists, thought leaders, ethicists, literary innovators, and spiritual leaders.
 We strive to create space where people dedicated to establishing common ground and making forward progress can amplify their compassion and skill into real-world change, regardless of background, identity, or beliefs.
 A dedicated team and a visionary board of directors steer us and our mission.